luispedro/luispedro_org/index.rst

 ..
 I have no current travel plans (`invite me <mailto:luis@luispedro.org>`__).

+**April 10-11 2019** I will be in Chengdu (China), visiting the University of Electronic Science and Technology of China.

 **April 16-18 2019** I will be in Utrecht (Netherlands) for the `International Conference on One Health Antimicrobial Resistance (ICOHAR)
 <http://www.icohar2019.org/icohar2019.html>`__